nehaljwani/team.exiv2.org/book/IMaEA.md

 I will quote the following as it seems totally true.

 _If most businesses are using Open Source code for free, how are the developers compensated for that real time and effort?
-In the majority of cases the answer is _**"with verbal abuse and emotional blackmail"**_.
+In the majority of cases the answer is **with verbal abuse and emotional blackmail**_.

-_The very largest projects (the Linux kernel, the Firefox web browser, etc.) often end up with a few smart companies realizing it's in their self-interest to fund full time development, and most of their work ends up being non-volunteer.
+_The very large projects (the Linux kernel, the Firefox web browser, etc.) end up with a few smart companies realizing it's in their self-interest to fund full time development, and most of their work ends up being non-volunteer.
 They're not the problem.
 The problem is the mid-range to small projects, maintained by volunteers, that get short-shrifted.
 People don't value free._

-_Not a month goes by in the last several years without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout; burnout caused, invariably, by the demands that people make of their free time.
+_Not a month goes by in without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout.
+Burnout caused invariably, by the demands that people make of their free time.
 The code was free, so why isn't free support and personalized help available for life???_

 I am astonished at the verbal abuse I have received.
 About every three years I receive an email from somebody I have never met thanking me for my efforts.
 I get daily emails of criticism and complaint.
 I will not name a French Engineer on whose behalf I have spent hundreds of hours.
 Not once has he expressed appreciation.
-His emails of criticism are brutal.
+His emails and public posts of criticism are brutal.

 When somebody provides a patch, they seldom provide test code or updates to the documentation or build scripts.
 The feature is often incomplete.
 For example, in adding a new platform, nobody has ever provided platform specific code in src/version.cpp and src/futils.cpp.
 Sometimes they break all the sample applications.
 When I ask them to finish the job, they say: "oh you can do that.".
 Nobody ever maintains or supports their patch.
 Contributors seldom modify a patch when asked to do so in a review.

-I have found recruiting contributors to be a very challenging and difficult aspect of maintaining Exiv2.
+I have found recruiting contributors is a very challenging and difficult aspect of maintaining Exiv2.
 I appreciate the work done by everybody who has contributed.
 The future of Exiv2 is a matter for the community.
-Perhaps this book will inspire somebody to write a replacement.
+Perhaps this book will inspire somebody to maintain Exiv2 or write a replacement.

 [TOC](#TOC)
 <div id="13-1">
-### 13.1) C++ Code
+### 13.1 C++ Code

 Exiv2 is written in C++.
 Prior to v0.28, the code was written to the C++ 1998 Standard and makes considerable use of STL containers such as vector, map, set, string and many others.
 The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and several editions of Visual Studio).
 Although the Exiv2 project has never supported Mobile Platforms or Embedded Systems, it should be possible to build for other platforms with modest effort.